javaoffers/briefest/readme.md

 ####  Welcome to fork and star for encourage

 - Features
+  - High performance query and insertion, querying 30000 pieces of data (60 fields) in only 1195 milliseconds
   - Don't have to write native SQL.
 Can write according to the stream api of Java.
   - SQL function annotation, simple and easy to use
   - New form of writing, support mapper class to write the default method.